 Many crop pests and disease vectors that lead to crop losses have multiple distinct life stages (e.g. egg, larval, pupal, adult) which may occupy different ecological niches.

 Process-based life cycle models are being developed to describe these multiple life stages and their interaction with the environment to better understand seasonal abundance patterns and potential efficacy of control measures under changing environmental conditions.
+Read the paper on applying this to potato cyst nematodes.

 4. Hierarchical spatio-temporal modelling of aphid dynamics